 I mixed up a homemade graham cracker crust, but you could easily use a pre-made one from the grocery store too.

 To keep the dessert from being too rich, I let the Butterfinger candies bring the chocolate and peanut butter and kept the rest of the filling a light vanilla as contrast.

 Prepare the Pie Filling

 I chopped up an entire bag of Butterfinger NestEggs (minus the 3 or 4 that somehow "disappeared" before hitting the cutting board.)

 I beat some softened cream cheese with a bit of sugar and then folded in a tub of whipped topping so the pie wouldn't be too dense.
-I gently folded in the chopped candies and filled the pie.
+I gently folded in the chopped candies and filled the prepared graham cracker pie crust.

 I squeezed a bottled chocolate sauce lattice top over the surface of the pie, spiraled the whipped cream around the edge, dolloped with some daisy candies I found at the grocery store, and added my Butterfinger bunny accent.

 Decorating this pretty masterpiece took all of 5 minutes.

 The Peanut took one look at it and gasped: "It's SO pretty, don't cut into it yet!"

 But of course we totally did.
 And it was worth it.
 The filling is light and fluffy with nice solid chunks of crispety, crunchy Butterfinger bits throughout.